Thorstein Kråkenes

 Thorstein Kråkenes (3 April 1924 – 17 September 2005) was a Norwegian competition rower and Olympic medalist.
-He received a bronze medal in coxed eights at the 1948 Summer Olympics, as a member of the Norwegian team.
+He received a bronze medal in the men's eight at the 1948 Summer Olympics, as a member of the Norwegian team.
 His brother Harald was a member of the same Olympic team.
 His brother Sverre is also a competition rower, who participated in the 1952 and 1960 Olympic games.

 Kråkenes received a bronze medal in coxless four at the 1949 European championships.
 He participated in men's four at the 1952 Summer Olympics.